 Broadstairs also has higher than average levels of self-employment and 'homeworking', which has risen extensively since the NDP 1st Edition, due to the Covid-19 pandemic and the Government requesting all employees who could work from home to do so.
-It is highly likely that many office-based industries will not return to their places of work and homeworking will be the new normal.
+It is highly likely that many office-based industries will not return to their places of work full-time and hybrid and homeworking will be the new normal.